syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export.md

 ## Binding custom data source while exporting

-The Syncfusion ##Platform_Name## Grid component provides a convenient way to export data to a PDF format.
+The Syncfusion ##Platform_Name## Grid control provides a convenient way to export data to a PDF format.
 With the PDF export feature, you can define a custom data source while exporting.
 This allows you to export data that is not necessarily bind to the grid, which can be generated or retrieved based on your application logic.

 To export data, you need to define the [dataSource](../../api/grid/pdfExportProperties/#datasource) property within the [pdfExportProperties](../../documentation/api/grid/pdfExportProperties/) object.
 This property represents the data source that will be used for the PDF export.